readingcapital/readingcapital.github.io/volume-1/index.md

 is more productive its value spreads across more products.
 There is less
 $c$ contribution for each individual product.

-Furthermore, as the productivity of making machines increases, their value drops, they become cheaper.
+Furthermore, as the productivity of making machines increases their value drops, they become cheaper.

-The part of value which is transferred from the means of production to the final part increases relatively to $v$ but drops absolutely (the product becomes cheaper).
+The part of value which is transferred from the means of production to the final product increases relatively to $v$ but drops absolutely (the product becomes cheaper).

 Machinery is only employed to replace living necessary labour.
-It is only worthwhile to capital to when it is cheaper to buy the machine than to pay workers.
+It is only worthwhile to capital when it is cheaper to buy the machine than to pay workers.
 The conditions for applying labour saving techniques are narrower than in a mode of production where production is for use-values.
 A machine is not used if it only saves labour absolutely, but only when it saves $v$.